csperando/playground-cluesp9u/statement.md

 maze = []

 # iterate over every row of the input text file
-# some string manipulation may be needed to remove end-of-line characters
+# some string manipulation may be needed to remove end-of-line characters depending on how your text file is formatted
 i = 0
 for row in inputFile:
+    # use split() to convert input string to a list
+    # then remove unwanted endline characters
     line = row.split(" ")
     line[len(line)-1] = line[len(line)-1][:1]
     maze.append(line)